gu-lseg/intro-to-programming/source/introduction.rst

     >>> square(100)

-the result is the same but as a programmer you have kept detail and complexity at bay.
+the result is the same but the programmer has removed the detail and complexity.

 By defining and composing layers of abstraction we arrive at ever more useful programs.